RadeelAhmad/my-portfolio/src/content/blog/cookie-hijacking.md

 Scroll to the bottom of the DVWA Welcome page and confirm you are logged in as Username: **admin**
 <img src="https://raw.githubusercontent.com/RadeelAhmad/my-portfolio/main/src/content/blog/Images/CH-5.jpg" alt="cookies hijacking">
+On the DVWA application, in quick succession, select the below three different pages from the left-side menu, one after the other:
+- Brute Force
+- CSRF
+- File Upload